 Jessica Gatewood joined the Show-Me Institute as Director of Development in July 2016.
 She previously served as Director of Development and Director of Corporate Relations at Lindenwood Unversity.

 Patrick Ishmael is the director of government accountability at the Show-Me Institute.
 He is a native of Kansas City and graduate of Saint Louis University, where he earned honors degrees in finance and political science and a law degree with a business concentration.

-Emily Stahly is a research assistant at the Show-Me Institute.
+Emily Stahly is an analyst at the Show-Me Institute.
 She earned her B.A. in politics from Hillsdale College in Michigan and is researching education with the Show-Me Institute.